Last updated September 23, 2025

 How do I know if I have C. difficile?

 More than one type of test or method of diagnosis is usually used together.
-This is because most lab tests are prone to error and the symptoms of C. diff. are shared by other illnesses.
+This is because the lab tests are prone to error and the symptoms of C. diff. are shared by other illnesses.

 Some cases of C. difficile are so mild that it may go away after a few days untreated.
 Stopping whatever antibiotics you’re taking may be enough to stop a C. diff. infection.
-The most common symptoms are loose stool, diarrhea and cramps.
+The most common symptoms are loose stools, diarrhea and cramps.
 More severe infections can cause colitis and more dangerous conditions, such as a hole in your intestines (perforation).

 How long does C. difficile live on surfaces?